workcontrolgit/TemplateOnionAPI/README.md

 # How to intall the template
 Copy the TemplateOnionAPI.zip (in the root of the repo) to the directory of the Visual Studio templates for C# on your desktop.

-For Visual Studio 2019, the tempalte folder is at
+For Visual Studio 2019, the template folder is at

 C:\Users\[UserName]\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual C#